 - This permit does not give you access to full courses.
 For best chances of getting the course you want, request permit and register as soon as your registration opens.

-- If you are not in your very last semester you may be asked to wait a few weeks before permit is granted in an effort to give graduating seniors the opportunity to register.
+- If you are not in your very last semester you may be asked to wait until drop/add week before a permit is granted in an effort to give graduating seniors the opportunity to register.

 Transfer Course Evaluation